Test-Flaky/TSE22/README.md

 * Reviewers: This column shows which author has reviewed that issue.
 * Description: It is an excerpt from the issue that helps to support the decision to choose the category.

-**Sheet Problem**
+**Problem**

-The "Problem" tab is the reference that supported the authors in making a decision for which category of problems issues should be categorized.
+This tab is the reference that supported the authors in making a decision for which category of problems issues should be categorized.
 This tab is organized with the columns as follows:
 * References: Previous work that reported the problem category.
 * Root Cause Category: Name used by previous authors for a given problem category.